openath/openath.github.io/_posts/2019-07-08-live-splits.md

 	</figure>
 </div>

-Anyone on the website would have seen times (typically accurate to 3-4 hundredths) and provisional results as they crossed the line, to be
+Anyone on the website would have seen times (typically accurate to 3-4 hundredths) and provisional results as they crossed the line, to be replaced with the official photofinish times shortly after.

 Chip timing does produce some quirks, such as when the second place Mens' B runner dropped a chip with a couple of laps to go and vanished from the preview, or when we overheard one of the best ever pre-race questions:  *"Athlete x wants to run barefoot.
 Where do we put the chip?"*  But overall, we think it really enhance the experience.